Remember Where It All Began…

 The occasional visit, if agreed upon and handled wisely, can help to balance out the lives of each person involved: the birth mother, the child and the adoptive family, by honoring the wishes of the person who gave them so very much.

-Should you doubt these truths, seek out some stories on open adoption, speak to someone who is a birthparent, or ask your adoption professional for some references to reinforce your decision to choose open adoption.
+Should you doubt these truths, seek out some stories on open adoption, speak to someone who is a birthparent, or ask your adoption professional for some references and open adoption information to reinforce your decision to choose open adoption.
 Then, honor your birth mother’s wishes, always.

 You are your child’s parents, no doubt.
 But a birth mother never forgets the birth of her child.
 Even if the child is out of her sight, they will never be truly be gone from her memory.
 This woman was your child’s first mother and because of this, your child will always remain in her memory and in her heart.